greg-js/arch-wiki-md-repo/wiki/_content/rsyslog.md

 1. Install [rsyslog](https://www.archlinux.org/packages/?name=rsyslog).
 2. Edit `/etc/logrotate.d/rsyslog` and add `/var/log/kernel.log` to the list of logs.
 Without this modification, the kernel log would grow indefinitely.
 3. Edit `/etc/rsyslog.conf` and comment everything except for `$ModLoad imklog`.
 I also kept `$ModLoad immark` to have a heart-beat logged.
-4. Add the next line to the same configuration file:
+4. Add the next line to the same configuration file:NaN

-     `kern.*     /var/log/kernel.log;RSYSLOG_TraditionalFileFormat`

-    The `kern.*` part catches all messages originating from the kernel. `;RSYSLOG_TraditionalFileFormat` is used here to use a less verbose date format.
-By default, a date format like `2013-03-09T19:29:33.103897+01:00` is used.
-Since the kernel log contains a precision already (printk time) and the actual log time is irrelevant, I prefer something like `Mar 9 19:29:13`.

-5. Since rsyslog should operate completely separated from systemd, remove the option that shares a socket with systemd:
+5. Since rsyslog should operate completely separated from systemd, remove the option that shares a socket with systemd:NaN

-     `sed 's/^Sockets=/#&/' /usr/lib/systemd/system/rsyslog.service | sudo tee /etc/systemd/system/rsyslog.service`

 6. Next, make rsyslog start on boot and start it for this session by [starting](/index.php/Start "Start") and enabling `rsyslog.service`.